yenicelik/yenicelik/README.md

 ### Hi there 👋

-I'm David, a software engineering with a strong background in machine learning and startups.
+I'm David, a software engineer with a strong background in machine learning and startups.
 I'm pretty active on [stackoverflow](https://stackoverflow.com/users/3262787/davetheal), having literally checked in everyday for 5 years.
 Ping me if I can help with upvoting a question.

 I am deeply curious about new technologies, and how and where these can be used to drive impact.
 Some topics I've covered in the past: